afsanaeva/Responsive-Web-Project/README.md

 # Web-Project
-Useing HTML PHP and MySQL.Just a signup page.
+Using HTML PHP and MySQL.Just a signup page.